 PENCIL Partners encourages a business or other community organization to "partner with" a specific school and conduct activities that enhance learning opportunities for the students.
 In addition, this program sponsors various other projects throughout the year.
 This program is primarily funded through corporate and individual donations.
-During 2009, there were two new programs added under this program:
+The following are related programs offered under PENCIL Partners:

 - Career Mentoring pairs adults with three 9th grade students to mentor on careers and personal development.
-The program is funded by private and corporate contributions. - Gold Stars is a before-and-after-school program that provides a safe haven and enrichment opportunities for students at five Metro Schools.
+The program is funded by private and corporate contributions. - Gold Stars is a before-and-after-school program that provides a safe haven and enrichment opportunities for students at five Metro Nashville Schools.
 It is funded by a 21st Century Community Learning Centers grant awarded to Metro schools and subcontracted in part to PENCIL.